 In the wonderful world of web development, new platforms are always coming and going out of fashion.
 Motum B2B has worked with a variety of technologies over the years, always on the lookout for a better content management system (CMS) that meets the unique needs of our B2B clients.

-After years of searching, we’ve discovered Craft CMS, a platform developed by Pixel & Tonic.
-The latest iteration, Craft 3, has developer communities raving about its flexibility, security and ease of use for content managers.
+After years of searching, we discovered Craft CMS, a platform developed by Pixel & Tonic.
+For years, Craft has had developer communities raving about its flexibility, security, and ease of use for content managers.

 We’re very excited about our conversion to Craft, and we think you should be, too.
-We sat down with a few members of Motum’s web development team to talk about the platform and its benefits.
+We sat down with a few members of Motum B2B’s web development team to talk about the platform and its benefits.

 What do we look for in a CMS?